amazing-print/amazing_print/README.md

 in the custom defaults (see below).
 You can also override on a per call basis with:

     logger.ap object, :warn
+    # or
+    logger.ap object, level: :warn

+You can also pass additional options (providing `nil` or leaving off `level` will log at the default level):

+    logger.ap object, { level: :info, sort_keys: true }

 ### ActionView Convenience Method ###
 amazing_print adds the 'ap' method to the ActionView::Base class making it available